williamdwinnell/SpanAIsh/README.md

 An English to Spanish translator with a focus on education.
 - SpanAI is a simple graphical user interface (GUI) that uses the OpenAI GPT-3 model to translate English sentences to Spanish and provide a Spanish lesson about the translation.
 - There is also a Socratic Chat system that attempts to teach spanish concepts in a more natural way using GPT-4.
-- We also present a 2.4M parameter sentence autocompletion model for spanish, designed to help spanish learners right more effectively.
+- We also present a 2.4M parameter sentence autocompletion model for spanish, designed to help spanish learners write more effectively.

 # Installation
 Clone the repository or download the files.